snsparrow/cpdn_um_stash_translator/README.md

 The main program STASH_converter.py is run with a commandline input of the STASH file to read.

-Usage :  --display       outputs csv to screen as well as file
+Usage :  --display       outputs csv to screen as well as file/n
          --stashfile=         specify stashc file to translate

 Output:  \<stashfile\>.csv